 - agreement on procedures if the child in utero is diagnosed with a severe disability

 - what to do if there is a disagreement

 Following your consultation, we will draft a surrogacy agreement and forward it to you for review.
 If you approve the Agreement as-is, we will send the draft directly to your surrogate.
 The draft will be sent with a cover letter instructing the surrogate to review it with her own attorney, and we provide a list of local attorneys we recommend.

-To begin the surrogacy agreement process with our firm, call the office and ask to speak to Parker Herring or Bobby Mills, or email them:
+To begin the surrogacy agreement process with our firm, call the office and ask to speak to Parker Herring, or email her: